naoyam/physis/docs/install.md

 # Building Physis

 ## Prerequisites
 * Cmake
+    * version 2.8 or newer
 * Boost
-    * Boost is also used in ROSE, which only supports Boost version 1.36 to 1.45.
+    * Boost is also used in ROSE, which only supports version 1.36 to 1.45.
 * Lua
-    * MacOS
-        * brew instal lua
-    * Ubuntu
-        * apt-get install liblua5.1-dev
 * GNU getopt
 * ROSE (Optional)
     * Required when building the translator.
 Only the runtime will be